 How Much Does Water Expand as it Freezes?

 When liquid water begins to cool, it contracts rather quickly.
 It does so until about 4° F. After that, it expands at a slower rate until it reaches the freezing point.
 When water is completely frozen it has expanded by about 9%.
 Therefore, I suggest having about 10% additional empty space in your container or ice tray for that expansion.

 Freezing Water in Ice Cube Trays

 If you have ever wondered how long it takes water to freeze in an ice cube tray, you are not alone.
 If you are making ice in your home freezer that is set at 0°F, here is how long it should take to have frozen ice cubes ready for a cocktail, iced water, lemonade, or your favorite cold drink.

-- Standard metal 12 cavity ice cube tray - take 3 hours to freeze.
+- Standard metal 12-cavity ice cube tray - takes 3 hours to freeze.

 - Plastic reusable ice cubes - if you have those small individual plastic reusable ice cubes, used in cocktails mainly, those typically take 2-3 hours to freeze.